xi-Rick/danadavis.dev/README.md

 ## 🔄 Additions and Changes from Original Repository

-This blog is forked and heavily customized from [leohuynh.dev](https://github.com/hta218/leohuynh.dev), a Next.js starter blog.
+This blog is forked and heavily customized from <a href="https://github.com/hta218/leohuynh.dev" target="_blank" rel="noopener" referrerpolicy="origin">leohuynh.dev</a>, a Next.js starter blog.
 Here are the key additions and modifications:

 ### 🎨 Visual & UI Enhancements